-Montenegro: TPP Pljevlja exceeded electricity production plan23.
-October 2020. / SEE Energy News
+Montenegro: TPP Pljevlja exceeded electricity production plan, SEE Energy News

 In the first nine months of 2020, According to EPCG Montenegrin state-owned power utility, TPP Pljevlja produced a total of 1.034 million MWh of electricity.
 EPCG said that its coal-fired thermal power plant Pljevlja exceeded the electricity production plan by 10 %.